Page Last Updated May 2, 2026

 A creeping, mat-forming aquatic perennial of slow-moving, shallow water or wet mud.
 It has thin stems that may be above or below the water and rounded to kidney-shaped leaves with about 3-7 shallow lobes on the margins and a deeply notched base that makes it appear almost peltate.
 Small flowers appear separately in clusters.
 Native to North, Central, & South America but has become invasive in other parts of the world.

-Scientific Botanical Description
+Scientific Botanical Description of the Araliaceae Family

 Habit & Leaf Form of the Araliaceae